mlogan914/mlogan914.github.io/_posts/2025-07-20-why-clinical-data-hasnt-automated.md

 - Scaffold the QS domain’s QSSTRESC variable with appropriate mapping
 - Validate data values against the codelist

-But instead of using this directly, we often retype this same information into a spec spreadsheet… and then again into SAS code.
+Instead of using this directly, we often retype this same information into a spec spreadsheet… and then again into SAS code.

 ## Why Haven’t We Used the Specs CDISC Gave Us?